 And truth and meaning are not the same.
 The basic fallacy, taking precedence over all specific metaphysical fallacies, is to interpret meaning on the model of truth”…

-It’s a plea for us to recognise the limits of what we can possibly know and our human condition.
+It’s a plea for us to recognise the limits of what we know and recognise the inherent nature of our human condition.

-Whether it’s the influential work of 20th Century Philosopher Martin Heidegger (What is called Thinking? ) or Hannah Arendt they recognise that its when we combine the Algorithmic, Geometric and Semantic in how we Think — via the philosophical introspection, reflexivity and self reflection of Heidegger — or — the active thinking (our societal participation and humaness) of Arendt in making sense and shaping our world — we have a greater capacity to navigate the complexity of Reality.
+Whether it’s the influential work of 20th Century Philosopher Martin Heidegger (What is called Thinking? ) or Hannah Arendt, they recognise that its when we combine the Algorithmic (Symbolic), Geometric and Semantic Minds in how we Think — via the philosophical introspection — the reflexivity and self-reflection of Heidegger — or — the active thinking (our societal participation and humanness) of Arendt in making sense and shaping our world — we have a greater capacity to navigate the complexity of reality.

-A shift beyond a simple Model of the World anchored in reductionism, deduction, logic, and computation in sensemaking.
+A shift beyond a simple Model of the World anchored in Cartesianism and Reductionism to a higher-order form of sensemaking.

 Ontology and Semantics